Moringa

 - ^ Hazra S, et al. Quality of cooked ground buffalo meat treated with the crude extracts of Moringa oleifera (Lam.) leaves.
 J Food Sci Technol.
 (2012)

-- ^ a b Antibacterial Activity of Leaf Juice and Extracts of Moringa oleifera Lam. against Some Human Pathogenic Bacteria.
+- ^ a b Botanical compounds Activity of Leaf Juice and Extracts of Moringa oleifera Lam. against Some Human Pathogenic Bacteria.

-- ^ a b Bijina B, et al. Protease inhibitor from Moringa oleifera with potential for use as therapeutic drug and as seafood preservative.
+- ^ a b Bijina B, et al. Protease inhibitor from Moringa oleifera with potential for use as wellbeing drug and as seafood preservative.
 Saudi J Biol Sci.
 (2011)

 - ^ Lost Crops of Africa.